 Artwork

 These images are a companion to A Divided Life.
-I used AI tools to recreate chapter artwork as it appeared in my mind, working from period‑appropriate photos of myself, careful design prompts from me, and many iterations.
-For me, this was less about “illustrating” the story than giving each chapter a visual atmosphere—the way memory often does—something to mark the shift from one interior season to the next.
+I used AI tools to recreate chapter artwork as it appeared in my mind, working from period‑appropriate photos of myself, careful and specific design prompts, and many iterations.
+For me, this was less about “illustrating” the story than giving each chapter a visual atmosphere—the way memory often does.
+I wanted the images to mark the shift from one interior season to the next.

 They aren’t answers, and they aren’t instructions.
 They’re simply what surfaced when I let the chapters be seen as well as read.
 If you’ve finished the memoir, I hope this page feels like a return to those rooms with the lights on.
 If you haven’t, consider it a glimpse of atmosphere, not a map.
 The story stands on its own.